tmatofa/quickstart-eks-cdk-python/demo-apps/README.md

 Elastic Block Storage (EBS) is the AWS block storage service in AWS.
 We've integrated it with our EKS environment by adding the CSI driver AWS maintains to the cluster as an add-on in the Quick Start.

 To deploy this example run:
-1. `kubectl apply -f ebs-storageclass.yaml` to create a storageclass referencing our EBS CSI Driver
-1. `kubectl apply -f ebs-pod.yaml` to create a PersistentVolumeClaim and a Pod that mounts that PVC
+1. `kubectl apply -f ebs-pod.yaml` to create a PersistentVolumeClaim and a Pod that mounts that PVC from the StorageClass creaed by the Quick Start `ebs`
 1. `kubectl get pods` and see our new `storage-test-ebs` running
 1. `kubectl exec -it storage-test-ebs -- /bin/bash` to give us an interactive shell into the running Pod
 1. `df -h` to show us the mounted Volumes - you can see our 1GB volume mounted to /mnt/test as we requested.